shouldbe108/Final_Practice/README.md

 # Final_Practice
 Practise Repo will be updated later
 This is a practise repo to familiarize with the git GUI package.
+Manjeeth made this change at 1822